shaunadam/chorecontrol/docs/architecture.md

 # ChoreControl Architecture

-This document provides an overview of the ChoreControl system architecture.
+This document provides a comprehensive overview of the ChoreControl system architecture, technology decisions, and business logic.

 ## Overview